Robert-van-Engelen/ForthMSX/devtools/forslice/README.md

 # Headless Forth program slicer

 **forslice** is a headless Forth program slicer to optimize, obfuscate, shrink, and relocate Forth compiled binary programs.
-A headless Forth program is a binary with no interactive REPL (no read-eval-print-loop) and no dictionary with identifyable Forth words.
 Slicing a Forth program removes all unused Forth words from the binary.
+A headless Forth program slice is a binary with no interactive REPL (no read-eval-print-loop) and no dictionary with identifyable Forth words.

 ## Build